United States Marine Corps Silent Drill Platoon

 The United States Marine Corps Silent Drill Platoon is a 24-man rifle platoon led by a Captain and Platoon Sergeant of the United States Marine Corps (USMC).

-Often referred to as The Marching Twenty-Four, the unit performs a unique silent precision exhibition drill.
+Often referred to as The Marching Twenty-Four, the unit performs a unique silent precision exhibition drill, without cadence, or verbal coordination.
 The purpose of the platoon is to exemplify the discipline and professionalism of the Marine Corps.
-The Silent Drill Platoon, which first performed in 1948, originally as a one-time show, received such an overwhelming response that it soon became part of the routine parades at Marine Barracks, Washington, D.C.
+The Silent Drill Platoon, which first performed in November 18, 1928, originally as a one-time show, received such an overwhelming response that it soon became part of the routine parades at Marine Barracks, Washington, D.C.

-In 2022 Kelsey M. Hastings became the first woman to command the Silent Drill Platoon.
+In 2022 Captain Kelsey M. Hastings became the first woman to command the Silent Drill Platoon.

 Drill movements

 The Marines execute a series of calculated drill movements and precise handling of their hand-polished 10.5 lb M1 Garand rifles with fixed bayonets.
 The routine concludes with a unique rifle inspection involving elaborate rifle spins and tosses.
 All drill movements are done with superfluous spins of the rifle, making the Silent Drill Platoon's drill unique from other Marine units' drill movements.